-"Saul has slain his thousands and David his tens of thousands"

-(v.
-8)-- "Then Saul became very angry, for this saying displeased him; and he said, 'They have ascribed to David ten thousands, but to me they have ascribed thousands.
-Now what more can he have but the kingdom. ""
+7The women sang as they played, and said, "Saul has slain his thousands, And David his ten thousands."
+8Then Saul became very angry, for this saying displeased him; and he said, "They have ascribed to David ten thousands, but to me they have ascribed thousands.
+Now what more can he have but the kingdom?"
+9Saul looked at David with suspicion from that day on.
+1 Sam 18:7-9